rackerlabs/rackspace-how-to/content/cloud-servers/resize-compute-and-memory-servers.md

 **Previous section:** [Resize standard and general purpose servers](/how-to/resize-standard-and-general-purpose-servers/)

-This article shows you how to resize a computer or memory server by using the Cloud Control Panel.
+This article shows you how to resize up a computer or memory server by using the Cloud Control Panel.
 Resizing a server changes the RAM and disk space allocation.

-**Note:** Be mindful of the potential for data loss if you size down.
+**Note:** Compute and memory servers can only be resized up.
+They can’t be resized down.

 1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).